Creamy Tapioca Pudding Recipe & What Is Tapioca? - The Nibble Webzine Of Food Adventures Creamy Tapioca Pudding Recipe & What Is Tapioca?

 Modern processing of tapioca began in the second half of the 19th century.
 As an easily digestible starch, tapioca pudding was often prescribed for children, the elderly, and the infirm.

 > But you be the judge.
-A recipe is below.
+A recipe is below, along with the origins of tapioca.

-Tapioca is made from the root of the cassava (pronounced kuh-SAH-vuh, also called manioc, arrowroot, and yuca—not yucca), a woody shrub native to South America that is cultivated for its starchy, tuberous root (a major food source, cooked like potatoes).
+Tapioca is a starch derived from the root of the cassava (pronounced kuh-SAH-vuh, also called manioc, arrowroot, and yuca—not yucca), a woody shrub native to South America that is cultivated for its starchy, tuberous root (a major food source, cooked like potatoes).

 Tapioca is also a thickener.
 Add a tablespoon of arrowroot (dried ground cassava) or two tablespoons of quick-cooking tapioca pearls to berry pies or other pie recipes known to be runny.
 The arrowroot or tapioca will “thicken the sauce” as the pie bakes.